meteoinfo/MIML/README.md

 Documentation
 -------------

-Learn more about MeteoInfo in its official documentation at http://meteothink.org/
+Learn more about MeteoInfo and miml in its official documentation at http://meteothink.org/

 License
 -------